 Lacrymaria lacrymabunda - Weeping Widow

-Commonly referred to as the Weeping Widow, because of the black, watery droplets that appear at the edge of the gills when they are moist, this large fungus (syn.
-Lacrymaria velutina) is an occasional species in fields and roadside verges.
-The common name somehow seems particularly poignant when these sombre mushrooms pop up beside gravestones in grassy churchyards.
+Commonly referred to as the Weeping Widow, because of the black, watery droplets that appear at the cap rim and on te edges of the gills when they are moist, this large grassland fungus is an occasional species in parkland, open woodland, lawns, fields and roadside verges.

 Identification guide